Cutting kerf is the width of a cut. It is the result of material removal during the cutting process.

 Although it is possible to cut plastics with laser cutting, the kerf width is larger there.
 During the cooling process, plastics shrink and the gap widens.

 Plasma Cutting Kerf

-One of the main limitations of plasma cutting technique is that only be used on electrically conductive materials.
+One of the main limitations of a plasma cutting service is its limitation to conductive materials only.
 Hence, plasma can only be used on copper and its alloys, stainless steel, iron etc. and not on insulating materials such as plastic, wood etc.

 Using the plasma cutting technique, the smallest value of kerf that can be obtained is 3.8 mm.
 Hence, it is less accurate than laser cutting.

 Note that the value of kerf is not constant for a given process.
 Rather a number of factors govern it and are capable of altering it.